-The merger integration planning tools and templates (more than 100) are organized under the steps of PRITCHETT's world-class M&A integration methodology.
+The post-merger integration planning tools and templates (more than 100) are organized under the steps of PRITCHETT's world-class M&A integration methodology.

 (Partial List - See eMerger Software for more tools and templates)

 Status report on how well M&A integration guiding principles are being followed at 120 days post-close

 Live our values — no compromise

 People think that overall the leadership teams are exhibiting values

 Still "pockets" of dominant Target and Acquirer groups

 Still major concerns around the day-to-day decisions are too slow…

 The Steering Committee is typically made up of two to seven senior executives from both companies.
 Members serve in an oversight role for the entire M&A integration by providing sponsorship, making key strategic decisions, and approving integration plans.

 The Integration Management Office (IMO) is led by the Integration Manager, a senior executive in the acquiring firm.
 The Integration Manager is responsible for facilitating the work of the Integration Management Office, providing guidance and direction to the Work Streams, and reporting status to the Steering Committee.
 The Integration Manager will spend 80- 100% of their time in this role.